Vollinger0/esm/development.md

 ## TODOS

 ### WIP
-- [+] implement warning/talkback via tickets for when an admin is required (e.g. low disk space, etc.)
-- [+] implement warning/talkback to server chat for syncs, backups probably even random stuff with funny hamster sentences.
-- [ ] make epmrc client log the return codes properly
+- [ ] update scenario should use rsync -c --del so that only the real changes are copied, to avoid data-redownloads.

 ### later

+- [ ] implement warning/talkback via tickets for when an admin is required (e.g. low disk space, etc.)
 - [ ] provide full installation package with install bat, that installs esm, the tools (osfmount, peazip, epm, python, etc.)
 - [ ] use pyinstaller to create a distributable program without any installation overhead: <https://pyinstaller.org/>
 - [ ] add more epmclient functions, especially the sync event announcements.